 Or, more exactly, there are specific particularities for each period of the year that make the Danube Delta unique for the visitors.

 So, rather than telling you to go visit the Danube Delta in spring because most people say it’s the best time to visit and, as you saw already, I disagree with that… I prefer pointing out the pros and cons for each period.

-I’m going, therefore, to take you through a short analysis of your possibilities and available activities to do in the Delta for each season so you can decide if you’re a control freak like me.
+I’m going, therefore, to take you through a short analysis of your possibilities and available activities to do in the Delta for each season so you can decide which of them better suits your way of travel and expectations.

-So, here’s the most unique particularities you’ll discover within the wildlife of Romania’s Danube Delta during each season of the year.
-Check them out and choose the best time to visit according to your personal preferences!
+So, here are the most unique particularities you’ll discover within the wildlife of Romania’s Danube Delta during each season of the year.

 Visiting the Danube Delta in Spring